-Speaking of potatoes, the make-ahead mashed potatoes were a hit with the little kids.
-I’m glad I didn’t add any onion powder, because I was able to use the leftovers in today’s brownie.
+After a successful Thanksgiving dinner, I had leftover mashed potatoes and wasn’t ready to throw them away.
+Mashed Potato Brownies were the result!
 This recipe is from the Wisconsin Potato council.
 I modified it a slightly by using unsalted butter and upping the salt.
 I also made a half batch using an 8 inch square pan, but below is the full batch recipe.
 This is a fun way to use leftover potatoes.
-The brownies tasted great and had an interesting texture….like baked potatoes maybe?
+The brownies taste great and have an interesting texture….like baked potatoes maybe?
 Okay, not really.
-But the texture was a little different….not in a bad way.
+But the texture is a little different.

 Double Chocolate Mashed Potato Brownies

 - 1 cup mashed potatoes unseasoned (meaning no onion or garlic)

 - 1 cup all-purpose flour 120 grams

 - 3/4 cup chopped walnuts or pecans

 - Preheat oven to 350°F. Line a 13x9 inch metal pan with foil and grease foil.